 - Get vaccinations as recommended.

-- Follow good general health practices such as a proper diet, exercise, getting enough sleep, and good hygiene (especially frequent hand-washing) in order to prevent illness and the need for antimicrobial drugs.
+- Follow good general health practices such as a proper diet, exercise, getting enough sleep and good hygiene (especially frequent hand-washing) to prevent illness and the need for antimicrobial drugs.